Group User Roles & Capabilities

 manage_group_information: Allows the user to modify all of the group’s settings (Name, Web Address Slug, Visibility, Course or Membership) and information (About).

 manage_group_seats: Allows the user to increase and decrease the number of seats available to the group.
-Note: In Phase 1, this capability allows the user to manage seats without any ecommerce transactions taking place, in Phase 2, the action of increasing and decreasing seats will be tied to ecommerce transactions.
+Note: In Phase 1, this capability allows the user to manage seats without any ecommerce transactions; in Phase 2, increasing and decreasing seats will be tied to ecommerce transactions.

 delete_group: Allows the user to delete the group.

-Instead, you should add user to the group(s) using LLMS_Group_Enrollment methods provided by the add-on.
+Instead, you should add a user to the group(s) using LLMS_Group_Enrollment methods provided by the add-on.

 Primary Administrator: The primary administrator serves as the group’s owner.
 The Primary Administrator has all the capabilities of an administrator with the added ability to close the group.